Required Application Materials

 First-year applicants are required to submit the following:

 - Official transcripts of all college work.
 Official transcripts must be submitted for all colleges or universities attended whether the student completed the term(s) or not

-- $55 USD application fee waived for all transfer applicants
+- $55 USD application fee waived for all spring 2016 transfer applicants